AI-for-Education/fabdata-llm/README.md

         chatter = ChatController(
             Caller=get_caller("gpt-4o-2024-08-06"),
             Sys_Msg={
-                0: "This will appear at the start of the conversation"
+                0: "This will appear at the start of the conversation",
-                -1: "This will appear at the end of the conversation, after the user chat input"
+                -1: "This will appear at the end of the conversation, after the user chat input",
                 -2: "This will appear at the end of the conversation, before the user chat input" }
         )